Scripting

 openidm.query(resourceName, params, fields)

 This function performs a query on the specified resource object.
-For more information, see Construct Queries.
+For more information, refer to Construct Queries.

 string